Woutitit/woutitit.github.io/analysis/analysis takeaways.md

 - Fifth, while it's in melody often omitted in harmony because no information in it and just clutter, especially when you have so many extension on such a small space already.
 Same for (upper) root (sometimes?).
 Again, with so many extensions in a small space it's just clutter kind of.

 ## C# Jazz Trope 170BPM
+- Very straightforward and normal chord progression (tonal not out of key mostly fully), it's the extensions and the (root) voicings that makes it jazzy.
+- Actually pretty normal tensions on most chord except the true dom chords (4th bar and 8th bar).
+Those are alt tensions (so alt chords).
 - Bass is not actual chord root on/when:
     - Cadence/Dom/alt chord: If you think about it, we established a root and tonal center at start (of chord progression) so we don't need bass to guide us when we (briefly) land on the dom/cadence.
 Also, dom chords are there for tension and voice leading.
 So, you can play something voice leading-y in the bass regardless of whatever the actual chord should be.
 IMPORTANT, the harmony above should more or less still resemble the chord and extensions of the chord you wanted there.
 ESPECIALLY, effective is where in first 4 bars you substitute the rooit and then next time you play the true root to have it be more consonant and true resolving/cadence-y.